Ibuki Hoshi: Independent circuit (2018–present)

 As part freelancer, Hoshi is known for her tenures with various promotions from the Japanese independent scene.
 At OZ Academy Flower Bloom In Yokohama, an event promoted by Oz Academy on September 17, 2018, she teamed up with Hamuko Hoshi and fell short to Aoi Kizuki and Tsubasa Kuragaki.
 She competed in Pro Wrestling Wave's Catch the Wave tournament, making her first appearance at the 2019 edition where she fought in the "Young Block", scoring a total of two points after competing against Hiro'e, Haruka Umesaki and Maria.
 At WAVE Sapporo WAVE ~NA MA RA 7 on September 15, 2019, Hoshi teamed up with Hamuko Hoshi and unsuccessfully challenged Yuki Miyazaki and Sakura Hirota for the Wave Tag Team Championship.
 At ZERO1 Yokohama Pro Wrestling Festival, an event promoted by Pro Wrestling Zero1 on May 4, 2019, she teamed up with Himeka Arita and Giulia to defeat Shoki Kitamura, and Amazon.

 Personal life

 Ibuki's mother is fellow professional wrestler Hamuko Hoshi.
 Hoshi also cited Hikaru Shida as one of her inspirations in wrestling.
+On April 6, 2024, Ibuki announced her pregnancy and will be taking a hiatus from wrestling, relinquishing the ICExInfinity Championship in the process.